SpencerHitchcock05/the-one-website/README.md

 <img width="1280" alt="image" src="https://github.com/user-attachments/assets/99d0cb12-aa0d-436a-8f9d-ef8c227c4ae7">

-This is personal project for a webpage that acts as an interactive map of Middle Earth from The Lord of the Rings.
+This is a personal project for a webpage that acts as an interactive map of Middle Earth from The Lord of the Rings.
 I made this as a passion project after I had finished the The Lord Of The Rings books and had the idea to make a wiki-type website but with something more interesting

 I do not own any of the text generated it is all from the Lord of the Rings fandom page